Dola Ben-Yehuda Wittmann: Relevance to linguistic scholarship on Hebrew

 Dola's parents were the first people to raise a family in a strictly unilingual environment using only Modern Hebrew as a language for everyday use, thus producing the first native speakers of the language.
 Though it is common for modern linguists to have access to the last native speakers of dying languages, the opposite is rather exceptional.
 Modern Hebrew is the only known language to have afforded access to the first native speakers of a nascent "new" language, validating Eliezer Ben-Yehuda's claim that a "dead" and "holy" language such as Hebrew could be revived as a secular natively spoken language without the interference of religion and in spite of the opposition of the religious community.
 Dola survived her older brother by 60 years, well into a millennium in which Modern Hebrew had seven million speakers, including three million native speakers and many non-Jews.

 Dola was a major contributor to the Dartmouth Jewish Sound Archive recording and wrote as well as performed the collection's introductory track.
-Dola being the most available example of the initial acquisition of Hebrew as a native language without a bilingual stage of learning, her learning history of Hebrew is evidence that her acquisition of the language did not pass through a stage of relexification from Slavic contrary to Wexler’s 1991 stance on the origin of Modern Hebrew.